Amlogic-NN/amlogic-agent-server/README.md

 decision flow:

 1. **Agent Applications** provide user-facing workflows, memory, channels, and tools.
-2. **Amlogic LLM Server** exposes the OpenAI-compatible API and contains the prompt, tool-calling, routing, sampling, and multi-turn inference logic.
+2. **Amlogic Agent Server** exposes the OpenAI-compatible API and contains the prompt, tool-calling, routing, sampling, and multi-turn inference logic.
 3. **Edge-Cloud Execution** runs simple and privacy-sensitive workloads on the Amlogic NPU and optionally forwards suitable requests to a cloud LLM.